Gradual and fuzzy subsets: Gradual subsets

 \begin{remark} The use of decreasing gradual sets allows to avoid the use of decreasing gradual subsets.
 Indeed, a decreasing gradual subset is, in some sense, more natural: we can build the category of decreasing gradual sets as a subcategory of the functor category $\Set^{(0,1]}$.
 Otherwise, decreasing gradual subsets are referenced to a set, the same does not happen with decreasing gradual sets; although, as we have the direct limit, the direct system itself acts as a real set.
 With fuzzy subsets we have the same situation.
 Observe that in the fuzzy situation, when we consider the directed systems and the direct limit, we are considering only those elements with a positive, non--zero, membership degree, i.e., we do not consider those with zero membership degree.
 See also Remark~\eqref{re:2018110907}. \end{remark}

-\begin{remark} In looking for an abstract model for gradual subsets of a set $X$, our first candidate was the functor category $\Set^{(0,1]}$.
+{\begin{remark} In looking for an abstract model for gradual subsets of a set $X$, our first candidate was the functor category $\Set^{(0,1]}$.
 But unfortunately, with this category we do not obtain faithful representation of all gradual subsets.
 One may consider the gradual subset $\sigma$ of a non--empty set $X$ defined by $\sigma(\delta)=\left\{ \right.$ Obviously, we can not obtain $\sigma$ using contravariant functors from the category $(0,1]$: the reason is that there are no maps from $X$ to $\varnothing$ (it is not an enriched gradual subset).
 This have been overcome when we consider enriched gradual sets.
-This model works perfectly and meets all our expectations whenever we consider decreasing gradual subsets. \end{remark}
+This model works perfectly and meets all our expectations whenever we consider decreasing gradual subsets. \end{remark}}

-\begin{remark} Observe that in our construction we have fixed the categories $\Set$ and $(0,1]$, and considered contravariant functor.
+{\begin{remark} Observe that in our construction we have fixed the categories $\Set$ and $(0,1]$, and considered contravariant functor.
 If we change contravariant for covariant, we get increasing gradual sets.
 On the other hand, the category $\Set$ has some peculiarities: one is that there $\varnothing$, which is an initial and not a final object; the other is that there are objects $A$ and $B$ such that $\Hom_{\Set}(A,B)=\varnothing$; these forces the use of increasing or decreasing gradual sets to assure of writing the theory in a functor language using the usual order relation in $(0,1]$.
-Some of these restriction will be removed once we change the category $\Set$ for another category as $\Gr$ or $A\lMod$. \end{remark}
+Some of these restriction will be removed once we change the category $\Set$ for another category as $\Gr$ (the category of groups) or $\rMod{A}$ (the category of right $A$--modules). \end{remark}}